 Europe would have also seen the impact of North Africa diminish in its history.
 The influence and legends of great legends of history would have never been written.
 Cleopatra, Hannibal and Scipio may never have forged their great names.
-It is probable that their feats, allure and military exploits would have belonged to players that were never know to our history.
+Their feats, allure and military exploits would probably have belonged to players that were never known to our history.

 The Empire of King Xerxes.

-In conclusion, I believe that if the few had decided not to answer the call of their own destinies in the battle of Salamis, Thermoplyae and at Platea.
-The Hellenic resistance by the Greek city states not willing to accept the Persian gold or servitude to a foreign power, stopped empire of Xerxes spreading deep into the heart of Europe.
-The combined Greek alliance at land and sea showed that the god king Xerxes was not in full control of the world and this allowed rivals to challenge him, they became confident in their own majesty and the suppressed tribes within the Persian empire to rebel at the stifling rule of the great Persian King.
+In conclusion, I believe that if the few had decided not to answer the call of their own destinies in the battle of Salamis, Thermopylae and at Platea.
+The Hellenic resistance by the Greek city-states not willing to accept the Persian gold or servitude to a foreign power, stopped empire of Xerxes spreading deep into the heart of Europe.
+The combined Greek alliance at land and sea showed that the god-king Xerxes was not in full control of the world and this allowed rivals to challenge him, they became confident in their own majesty and the suppressed tribes within the Persian empire to rebel at the stifling rule of the great Persian King.

 What do you believe?